harris-2374/srmjg/README.md

     --tasks_per_node      Number of tasks to run per-node --account             Account number for SU payments
     --email               Email to send job notifications to.
-Automatically sets --mail-type=ALL --tmp                 Size of $TMPDIR to create - will also output intermediates to $TMPDIR rather than output dir
+Automatically sets --mail-type=ALL --tmp                 Size/use of $TMPDIR to create.
+Provide an integer larger than 10240 to specify TMPDIR size or put "True" to simply use the TMPDIR.

     BASH arguments:
     --bash_config         config.ini file with BASH arguments